zalyoung/gitlab-handbook/content/handbook/enterprise-data/platform/tableau/_index.md

   - Have accessed a View within the past 90 days
   - Have accessed a Datasource within the past 90 days

+In addition to the guidelines above, we typically reserve Creator licenses for team members whose role is primarily Analytics-based (i.e. analysts within functional teams, and/or team members whose core responsibilities include developing reports for their team).

 Inactive licenses will be reclaimed quarterly following our [Data Health and Security practices](/handbook/enterprise-data/data-management/#tableau).

 **Tracking License Usage**